OCR-D/docs/setup.md

 Replace `maximum` accordingly if you want the `minimum` or `medium` variant.

-If you do not specify a version, it chooses `latest` which is equivalent to `medium`.
+If no specific version is chosen, `latest` is selected by default, which is equivalent to `medium`.

 ### Updating docker image